clobrano/raffaello/README.md

 Raffaello colorizes the output stream of any command-line tool (gcc/g++, cmake, dmesg, syslog, etc.), making it easier to read.

-Since *a picture is worth a thousand words* and more pictures are even better, here are some examples.
+Since *a picture is worth a thousand words* here is the a gcc compilation with and without Raffaello

 ### GCC/G++